DynoRobotics/UnityRos2/README.md

 Linux
 -----
-### Using the prebuilt workspace
+### Option 1: Using the prebuilt workspace

-Download the latest archive for linux from [releases](https://github.com/DynoRobotics/unity_ros2/releases) Let’s assume that it ends up at `~/Downloads/standalone-unity-ws-0.0.1-beta-linux-xenial-amd64.tar.bz2`
+Download the latest archive for linux from [releases](https://github.com/DynoRobotics/unity_ros2/releases) Let’s assume that it ends up at `~/Downloads/standalone-unity-ws-0.0.1-beta-linux-bionic-amd64.tar.bz2` The "standalone" workspace containes a minimal build of ROS2 in adition to the unity_ros2 specific stuff.
+Because of this you don't need to source a ros2 build separately.

 ```
 cd ~
-tar xf ~/Downloads/standalone-unity-ws-0.0.1-beta-linux-xenial-amd64.tar.bz2
+tar xf ~/Downloads/standalone-unity-ws-0.0.1-beta-linux-bionic-amd64.tar.bz2
 ```

-### Building from source
+### Option 2: Building from source

 ```
 mkdir -p ~/ros2_unity_ws/src